Charging Comparison

 Range and Efficiency

-The Tesla Model Y offers 455 km of real-world range, which is 5 km more than the Kia EV9 at 450 km.
-These are real-world estimates, not WLTP numbers.
-Expect your actual range to vary with speed, weather, terrain, and driving style.
+The Tesla Model Y has a WLTP rated range of approximately 586 km, which is roughly 23 km more than the Kia EV9 at approximately 563 km.
+WLTP is a standardized lab test.
+Expect your actual range to be lower, varying with speed, weather, terrain, and driving style.

 Efficiency matters more than battery size for daily driving costs.
 The Tesla Model Y consumes 165 Wh/km, compared to 213 Wh/km for the Kia EV9.
 That means the Tesla Model Y uses less energy per kilometer, which translates to lower charging costs and fewer charging stops on longer drives.

 A more efficient car does not always mean more range.
 Battery size plays a role too.
-The Tesla Model Y has a 75 kWh useable battery , while the Kia EV9 has 96 kWh.
+The Tesla Model Y has approximately 75 kWh of useable battery , while the Kia EV9 has approximately 96 kWh.

 Which One Should You Choose?